Skip to content

 verify() -> bool

-True iff both signatures verify under their respective keys.
+True iff both signatures verify under the manifest's own schema_version.

 Source code in src/vacant/composite/manifest.py